Mohammad Farzan Sana

-Mohammad Farzan Sana (モハマド ファルザン佐名; born 30 June 2004) is a Japanese professional footballer who plays as a midfielder for Kashiwa Reysol.
-He is currently on loan at Thespa Gunma until the end of the 2025 season.
+Mohammad Farzan Sana (モハマド ファルザン佐名; born 30 June 2004) is a Japanese professional footballer who plays as a midfielder for J3 League club Thespa Gunma, on loan from Kashiwa Reysol.

 Early life

 Farzan Sana was born on 30 June 2004.
 Born in Chiba Prefecture, Japan, he was born to an Indian father and a Japanese mother.

 Career

 As a youth player, Farzan Sana joined the youth academy of Takasu SC Hoppers.
 Subsequently, he joined the youth academy of Kashiwa Reysol and was promoted to the club's senior team ahead of the 2023 season.
 On 8 March 2023, he debuted for them during a 1–1 draw with Kashima Antlers in the J.League Cup.
 The same year, he suffered a hamstring injury while playing for them.

 Style of play

 Farzan Sana plays as a midfielder and is right-footed.
 Japanese news website wrote in 2022 that he "is a midfielder who can make a difference in attacks, mainly playing as an attacking midfielder or inside half.
 His strong point is breaking through the center with a deflection".